jaepass/commercejs-react-functional/TUTORIAL.md

 2. Install via CDN by included this script `<script type="text/javascript" src="https://cdn.chec.io/v2/commerce.js"></script>` in the `index.html` file.

 Since we are using Codesandbox, we can conveniently add a dependency on the left sidebar.
 So let's go ahead and do that!
-Click on **Add dependency** and in the search field type in `@chec/commerce.js` and select the option which is the latest 2.1.1 version.
+Click on **Add dependency** and in the search field type in `@chec/commerce.js` and select the first option which is the latest version.

 > 💡 **Tip**